georchestra/georchestra/ldapadmin/README.md

 ### Set of required fields

-The ldapadmin configuration, in the config module, contains a `requiredFields` parameter that defaults to `firstName,surname,email,uid,password,confirmPassword`.
+The console configuration, in the config module, contains a `requiredFields` parameter that defaults to `firstName,surname,email,uid,password,confirmPassword`.
 Adding other fields, separated by commas, will make them mandatory in new account and edit forms.
 Note that this parameter only affects public UI.

-For example, to impose the "Organisation" and "Title" fields to be not empty, set the following parameter in ldapadmin config
+For example, to impose the "Organisation" and "Title" fields to be not empty, set the following parameter in console config

 ```
 requiredFields=firstName,surname,email,uid,password,confirmPassword,org,title